-- ▶ Unscrew screws and remove cover from the back of the appliance Fig. 228 (1).

-- ▶ Disconnect and remove battery Fig. 228 (2).

-- ▶ Install replacement battery.
+- Unscrew the screws and remove the cover on the back of the appliance Fig. 228 (1). - ▶ Disconnect and remove the battery Fig. 228 (2). - Install replacement battery. - Reconnect mains power cable.

-- Close cover and screw in screws.

-- ▶ Reconnect mains power cable.

-► The battery must be sent for separate waste treatment for batteries and must be disposed of in an expert and proper manner in accordance with the regulations and laws which apply locally.
+The battery must be sent for separate waste treatment for batteries and must be disposed of in an expert and proper manner in accordance with the regulations and laws which apply locally.
 Do not damage or short circuit the battery!